 Department of Electrical Engineering and Automation

-The research in the Electronics Integration and Reliability (EILB) is focused on new materials, three-dimensional (3D) integration and reliability of electronics and microelectromechanical systems (MEMS).
-The material concepts and technologies we develop will be of central importance in the realization of almost any ubiquitous electronics and miniaturized smart systems in applications from minimally invasive surgery to autonomous driving.
+The research in the Electronics Integration and Reliability (EILB) is focused on new materials, heterogeneous integration, reliability, and sustainability of electronics.
+The multi-material concepts and technologies we develop will be of central importance in the realization of almost any ubiquitous electronics and miniaturized smart systems in applications ranging from minimally invasive surgery to autonomous driving.

-EILB group is located in Micronova (www.micronova.fi) and uses the cutting-edge infrastructure of OtaNano, providing centralized access to advanced nanofabrication, nanomicroscopy and low-noise measurement facilities.
-In addition, the group has its own reliability testing laboratory including equipment for environmental, mechanical and thermomechanical testing, and uses different modeling tools to anticipate and rationalize reliability performance of heterogeneous integration in micro- and nanosystems.
+EILB group is located in Otakaari 5 and Micronova (www.micronova.fi) and uses the cutting-edge infrastructure of OtaNano, providing centralized access to advanced nanofabrication, nanomicroscopy and low-noise measurement facilities.
+In addition, the group has its own reliability testing laboratory including equipment for environmental, mechanical, thermomechanical and electrical testing, and uses different modelling tools to anticipate and rationalize reliability performance of heterogeneous integration in micro- and nanosystems.

 The intensive co-operation of EILB with numerous semiconductor, electronics and MEMS manufacturing companies facilitates the comprehensive training of our students to combine scientific knowledge with industry-relevant technological advancement.

-Examples of our recent research from large international Public-Private-Partnership projects are ENIAC Lab4MEMS II, ECSEL Informed and ECSEL POSITION II.
+Examples of our recent research from large international Public-Private-Partnership projects currently running are:

-Our teaching is part of the major Translational Engineering of AEE program, and includes e.g. the following courses:
+Our teaching is part of two master’s programs – Automation and Electrical Engineering (AEE) and Joint International Master in Smart Systems Integrated Solutions (SSIs), and includes e.g. the following courses:

 • ELEC-E8712 Design for Reliability